dabdine/dabdine.github.io/blog/2022-arris-advisory.md

 high indicating the file is obfuscated or encrypted.</i>
 </p>

 However, the HTTPS private key is read by muhttpd, and reading a private key and certificate has existed in the original source code for SSL/TLS support, while the original source does not support this file format.
-As it would turn out, the modified muhttpd binary shipping in the firmware of these routers has the ability to deobfuscate files from this proprietary format.
+As it would turn out, **the modified/customized muhttpd binary shipping in the firmware of these routers has the ability to deobfuscate files from this proprietary format**.
 More specifically, the `ssl-key` parameter in the muhttpd server configuration file references the private key that must be in this format.
 After deobfuscating, the binary will pipe the data to `/bin/gzip` to deflate the contents to their plaintext form, then pipe the output of gzip back into its own process to set the server key:

 <p align="center">
 <img width="75%" src="images/image3.png"/><br/>